 - A morphing, bipolar, beat-synchronizable LFO

 All envelopes can be set to have a continuously variable response curve that can be linear, logarithmic, or exponential.
-Moreover, each of the involved stages can go from a super-snappy, 0.05ms to full-on 20 seconds.
+Moreover, each of the involved stages can go from a super-snappy 0.05ms to a full-on 20 seconds.